ringcentral/ringcentral-api-docs/docs/team-messaging/quick-start.md

     Create a file called `create-team.py` using the contents below.

     ```python
-    {!> code-samples/team-messaging/quick-start.py !}
+    {!> code-samples/team-messaging/quick-start.py [ln:1-43] !}
     ```

     ### Run your code

     You are almost done.
 Now run your script.
-Then login to your account at https://app.devtest.ringcentral.com/ to see the newly created team.

     ```bash
     $ python create-team.py